 Despite these difficulties, I want other people with APS to know that they can go all guns blazing, full force ahead with their dreams and their life.
 I had a very tough time when I was diagnosed, but have achieved some amazing things in my life despite having APS.

-I am pleased to say that I am still the only Asian female to lead a 1st Premier League Football Club – there is a recent article here, I am also now an internationally published author, and I’ve just been signed by a Casting Agency called BInspired.
+I am pleased to say that I am still the only Asian female to lead a 1st Premier League Football Club.
+I am also now an internationally published author, and I’ve just been signed by a Casting Agency called BInspired.

 I hope I can be of some inspiration to other people who have just been diagnosed.